HomeResource CenterSymptoms Of Heartworm In Dogs

 Does my dog really need heartworm preventative?

 Preventing heartworm in infected dogs and cats is much safer than treating it.
+The same goes for preventing fleas and ticks.
 As soon as immature worms (larvae) enter the bloodstream they can cause irreversible damage to your pup.
 Treatment for heartworm requires veterinary help which can be pricey and risky.

 Starting heartworm prevention when your dog is at least 6 weeks old is the best way to prevent heartworm disease.
 No matter where you are in your heartworm journey, watch out for symptoms and visit your vet annually for testing.